OfficeDev/office-scripts-docs/docs/resources/scenarios/punch-clock.md

 The scenario idea and script used in this sample was contributed by Office Scripts community member [Brian Gonzalez](https://github.com/b-gonzalez).

-In this scenario, you're setting up a time sheet for an employee.
-You want to let them record their start and end times with the press of a button, whether they're using Excel on the web or on Windows.
+In this scenario, you will create a time sheet for an employee that allows them to record their start and end times with the press of a [button](../../develop/script-buttons.md).

-You'll develop a script and a [button](../../develop/script-buttons.md) that records when the user presses the button.
 Based on what's previously been recorded, pressing the button will either start their day (clock in) or end their day (clock out).
+The sample works for both Excel on the web or on Windows.

 :::image type="content" source="../../images/punch-clock-sample-3.png" alt-text="A table with three columns ('Clock In', 'Clock Out', and 'Duration') and a button labeled 'Punch clock' in the workbook.":::

-## Scripting skills covered

-- Script buttons
-- Dates and times

 ## Setup instructions